mayapony/mayapony.site/posts/MoreFunction.md

 ## Function Type Expressions
 -------------------------------------------------------

-==The simplest way to describe a function is with a _function type expression_==.
+== The simplest way to describe a function is with a function type expression ==.
 These types are syntactically similar to arrow functions:

 ```ts
 function greeter(fn: (a: string) => void) {